List of photograph manipulation incidents: Kim Jong Il stroke recovery

 North Korean leader Kim Jong-il suffered a stroke in August 2008.
 In the following months, the international community speculated as to the effect on Kim's functioning.
 On 5 November 2008, the North Korean Central News Agency published photos of Kim standing with dozens of Korean soldiers.
 The Times speculated that at least one of these photos may have been digitally manipulated to give a false impression of Kim's recovery.

 Malaysia Airlines Flight 17 satellite photographs

 On 17 July 2014, Malaysia Airlines Flight 17 (MH17) was shot down while flying over eastern Ukraine, killing all 298 occupants.
 There is now consensus that the plane was shot by a Russian surface-to-air missile launched from pro-Russian separatist-controlled territory in Ukraine, though the Russian government continues to deny involvement.
 In November of 2014, Russian state television aired purported leaked satellite photographs showing MH17 being fired on by a Ukrainian fighter jet.
 The images were dismissed by experts as "crude fakes".
-Russia's defense ministry published photos purporting to show missile launchers belonging to the Ukrainian army positioned near the eastern border in the days before the crash.
+Russia's defense ministry published photos purporting to show missile launchers belonging to the Ukrainian army positioned near the eastern border days before the crash.
 A report by the investigative journalism website Bellingcat described the photos as "unequivocally" altered to falsify the dates at which they were taken.